ut-amrl/IVOA/data_preprocessing/README_ML_Evaluation.md

 ./run_mltool_evaluation.bash /data/CAML/CRA_ML_tool/0015_20200325_420sec_daytime_wxclear/ /data/CAML/CRA_ML_tool/evaluation 15 /data/CAML/CRA_ML_tool/trajectories/state_20200325_420sec.txt
 ```

-Running this script will evaluate the ML tool on the given input data and trajectory, and place results in a subfolder in the output directory.
+Running this script (`scripts/run_mltool_evaluation.bash`) will evaluate the ML tool on the given input data and trajectory, and place results in a subfolder in the output directory.

 The script will, by default, evaluate with a maximum range horizon of 10m, and ignore any errors for objects farther away than that.
 This can be changed by modifying the line:
 `MAX_RANGES=( 10 )` in the script.
 It supports evaluating over multiple ranges, each of which will be put in its own output subdirectory.
+After running the script, the output will be generated in `[OUT_DIR]/session_[SESSION_NUM]_range_[MAX_RANGE]` for each range specified in `MAX_RANGES`.

+In addition, the script specifies camera calibration files (Instrinsics+Extrinsics) for both the Ground Truth, and ML-Tool images.
+These can also be modified by manually editing the script.

 ## Visualize
 Once results have been generated, generating histograms can be done by running